Vekkumasa/Distributed-systems-fall22/README.md

 The user database is initialized automatically

 Log in with one of these users:
-- edgars edgars
+- username: edgars password: edgars
-- simon simon
+- username: simon password: simon
-- veli matti
+- username: veli password: matti

 You can now order products from our webstore!